Muna-Louis-Nwugo/wildfire_simulation/README.md

 ### Config, Location Data and Cell Objects
 - Information used to load maps and weather parameters
   - Location Data loaded off of a weather API (not decided yet)
-  - Cell objects include all information about a cell (including equations needed to compute probability)
+  - Cell objects contain all cell-specific data (including equations needed to compute probability)
   -   Crucially, cells are not aware of their own fire state

 ### Render [Starting point]